How Do Clouds Float? (Floating Clouds)

 When the air near the land heats up, the Sun rises above the cold air.
 The hot air is lighter than the cold air, and this warm air contains water vapor.
 So this water vapor also goes up along with the warm air in the sky.
 As the water vapor in this warm air goes up in the sky, they reach higher altitudes.
 But the temperature at higher altitudes is lesser than the temperature on the ground.

 Because of this low temperature, water vapor changed into minute water droplets.
 So clouds are nothing but millions of these water droplets.
-One of these water particles’ average diameter is about 1 micron across 0.001 millimeters.
+The average diameter of one of these water particles is about 1 micron across 0.001 millimeters.
 The effect of gravity is negligible.
 Clouds are very light in weight.
 Usually, the weight of one water droplet in the clouds is about 0.050 grams, which is very light.

 Floating clouds explanation by chemistry

 The clouds are floating because of buoyancy.
 The pressure in the air comes from the collisions of molecules.
-The cloud is hanging, but they want to fall because of gravity.
+The clouds are hanging, but they want to fall because of gravity.
 But molecules go and hit it and bounce it back up.
-So each of these molecules gets because the cloud was moving down dances back down.
+So, each of these molecules gets danced back down because the cloud is moving down.

 It’s falling even at a higher speed but hits them and goes back up because of other molecules.
 These molecules go down closer to the ground at lower and lower heights.